murthy1811/gangas_biryani/README.md

 ## Credits

-    - All images used were downloaded from Unsplash, Pexels, Pixabay
+- All images used were downloaded from Unsplash, Pexels, Pixabay and freepik.com with various user's contribution

 ### Code